According to the psychodynamic perspective on personality, which ... | Study Prep in Pearson+

 1

-Understand that the psychodynamic perspective on personality, founded by Sigmund Freud, emphasizes the role of internal psychological processes that are often unconscious.
+Step 1: Understand the psychodynamic perspective on personality, which emphasizes the role of unconscious motives and early childhood experiences in shaping personality.

-Recognize that according to this perspective, personality is largely shaped by unconscious motives, desires, and conflicts that influence behavior without the individual's awareness.
+Step 2: Recognize that this perspective, originally developed by Freud, suggests that personality is not fixed and can be influenced by internal psychological processes.

-Identify the key components of the psychodynamic theory: the id, ego, and superego, which operate largely within the unconscious mind.
+Step 3: Compare the given statements to the core ideas of the psychodynamic theory, noting that it does not claim personality is solely determined by genetics or environment alone.

 Watch next